neoremind/fluent-validator/README.md

                 .result(toSimple());
 ```

+Notice that you can use `onEach()` to validate through an array or collection.

 In the above example, `SimpleRegistry` helps to locate and create the validators by simply calling `newInstance()` method if class exists within the current class loader.
 You can make an explicit choice about which implementation to use.
 One alternative is to lookup instance from Spring IoC container by using `SpringApplicationContextRegistry`, that enables you to build some powerful validators such that maybe they rely on dependency beans like `JdbcTemplate`.

 To use `SpringApplicationContextRegistry`, add the following dependency to your pom.xml.